jaklevab/SESEfficientCAM/README.md

 Setup
 -----

 This project uses mostly Python .
-To replicate our results, using Anaconda, set up the environment the provided Dockerfile.
+To replicate our results, using Anaconda, set up the environment  with the provided with `conda env create -f environment/environment.yml` (this builds the Rust extensions in this package, and installs them locally).

 Datasets folders
 ----------------